chrislattman/red-alert/README.md

 # red-alert
-Check out the public API and the massage_parlors.csv file
+Check out the public API and the massage_parlors.csv file (data obtained from RubMaps)